-By default, only single bit correction is enabled.
+By default, only single bit fix up is enabled.
 You can experiment with the others with a configuration file setting.
 In the configuration file, specify the maximum level of correction to be attempted:

-- 0 [NONE] Don't try to repair. - 1 [SINGLE] Attempt to fix single bit error. (default) - 2 [DOUBLE] Also attempt to fix two adjacent bits. - 3 [TRIPLE] Also attempt to fix three adjacent bits. - 4 [REMOVE_SINGLE] Also attempt to remove a bad bit. - 5 [REMOVE DOUBLE] Also attempt to remove two adjacent bits. - 6 [REMOVE_TRIPLE] Also attempt to remove three adjacent bits. - 7 [INSERT SINGLE] Also attempt to insert a missing bit. - 8 [INSERT DOUBLE] Also attempt to insert two adjacent missing bits. - 9 [TWO_SEP] Also attempt to fix two non-adjacent (separated) bits. - 10 [MANY] Also attempt to fix several adjacent bits. - 11 [REMOVE MANY] Also attempt to remove several adjacent bits. - 12 [REMOVE TWO SEP] Also attempt to remove two non-adjacent (separated) bits.
+- 0 [NONE] Don't try to repair. - 1 [SINGLE] Attempt to fix single bit error. (default) - 2 [DOUBLE] Also attempt to fix two adjacent bits. - 3 [TRIPLE] Also attempt to fix three adjacent bits. - 4 [TWO\SEP] Also attempt to fix two non-adjacent (separated) bits.